Artists & Researchers

-Nazaré Soares (Spain) is a performance and visual artist,she researches and curates around notions of Interiority and topographies of imagination.
-Her study When the Spell is Broken, from 2014 and onwards, is developed from her interest in systems of interconnectivity and topographies of the imagination.
-How mediation and translation processes within ontologies of psychoacoustic and cinematic spaces, how this coexist with body, language, landscape and (in)visible architecture.
-Her practice interweaves, sound technology, cinema, speculative design and performance arts, incubating spaces for ritual and purification means.
+Nazaré Soares (Spain) works around notions of invisibility, imperceptibility, and magic engineering.
+Her research and practice When the Spell is Broken, from 2014 and onwards, is developed from her interest in systems of interconnectivity and topographies of the imagination.
+How mediation and translation processes within ontologies of these systems coexist with the body, language, landscape, and invisible architectures.
+Her practice interweaves, psychoacoustic and cinematic spaces, speculative design and performance arts, incubating spaces for ritual and incubation means.
 She is granted a Masters Degree in Fine Art from Norwegian University of Science and Technology in 2017.
 She is graduated from Brighton University with a First-class degree in Moving Image Arts in 2014; as part of this course, she spent three months studying in Ramallah at the Academy of Art of Palestine.
-She spent a year from 2006 living and working in Tokyo, after which she moved to UK where in 2010 she received The Ideas Taps and Magnum Photography Award.
-Currently, she is a curator at Fracto Avant-garde Film Encounter at ACUD Macht neu in Berlin and she has co-founded the art association Invisibledrum based in Norway, a platform investigating interrelationships and interconnections within technology, art, and animistic systems in contemporary society.
+She spent a year from 2006 living and working in Tokyo, after which she moved to UK wherein 2010 she received The Ideas Taps and Magnum Photography Award.
+She is a founder of the art association Invisibledrum based in Norway, a platform investigating interrelationships and interconnections within technology, art, ecologies, and animistic systems in contemporary society.
 Currently, she is undertaking a research grant at LAV Laboratorio Audiovisual Creación Práctica Contemporánea in Madrid.
-Her work has been exhibited at numerous art venues and festivals worldwide, including amongst others, Art & Science Museum of Singapore, Palais des Congrès of Montréal, Metamorf Art & Technology Biennale, Museum of Contemporary Art of Ethiopia, Brighton Museum, Fabrica Gallery Brighton, Indian Habitat Centre, Trondheim Kunstmuseum, Centro Botín and Sonar Music & Technology Festival.
+Her work has been exhibited at numerous art venues and festivals worldwide, including amongst others, Art & Science Museum of Singapore, Palais des Congrès of Montréal, Metamorf Art & Technology Biennale, Museum of Contemporary Art of Ethiopia, Brighton Museum, Fabrica Gallery Brighton, Indian Habitat Centre, Trondheim Kunstmuseum, Centro Botín, and Sonar Music & Technology Festival.
 Web: http://www.nazaresoares.com/